 The other technology areas that are increasing symbiotically is the shift from traditional on-premise PBXs to hosted cloud voice solutions.
 With the ability to have your extension on your smartphone or installed on your Notebook as a softphone, you can continue to make or receive calls as usual from the comfort of your home.

-POPI which kicks in, in July will also change the landscape for businesses.
-To comply with the ability to ensure customer data is safe, secure and private will mean that all businesses will have to check quite a few security checkboxes.
-Those that are already in the cloud with M365 have started shifting their Data from European Datacenters to South African ones and are poised to take advantage of the GDPR compliance which Microsoft 365 innately offers.
+POPI Act which kicks in, in July will also change the landscape for businesses.
+To comply with the ability to ensure customer data is safe, secure and private will mean that all businesses will have to tick quite a few security checkboxes.
+Those that are already in the cloud with Microsoft 365 have started shifting their Data from European Datacenters to South African ones and are poised to take advantage of the GDPR compliance which Microsoft 365 innately offers.

-As a country to reach herd immunity it is estimated about 40 million citizens or 60% of the population would need to be vaccinated.
-It is anticipated that logistically this will take several months or more and until then there will be waves of infections as Easter holidays, July Holidays, local Government Elections mean people will be transiting the country or coming into close contact with others as schools open.
+As a country to reach herd immunity it is estimated that about 40 million citizens or 60% of the population would need to be vaccinated.
+It is anticipated that logistically this will take several months or more and until then there will be waves of infections as Easter holidays, July Holidays and local Government Elections means that people will be transiting the country or coming into close contact with others as schools open.

-Lastly, a lesson from 2020 which we hope to see continue In agile businesses in 2021 is the ability to achieve success at a time when businesses need to be closest to their customers, & that is the adoption of CRM solutions, custom application development and integration that brings products and services to their customers in the most effective and efficient way despite load shedding, the pandemic and the numerous challenges we face at this historical juncture.
-Taking a product or service online will increase access to new markets and therefore new customers.
+Lastly, a lesson from 2020 which we hope to see continue in agile businesses in 2021 is the ability to achieve success at a time when businesses need to be closest to their customers, and that is the adoption of CRM solutions, custom application development and integration that brings products and services to their customers in the most effective and efficient way despite load shedding, the pandemic and the numerous challenges we face at this historical juncture.
+Taking a product or service online will increase access to new markets and new customers.

 Choose NETCONFIG to deliver on your technology ambitions for 2021 and beyond.
-If you intend on investing in Technology, choosing the right partner with the right solution for your business will determine the difference between an ROI or prodigality.
+If you intend on investing in technology, choosing the right partner with the right solution for your business will determine the difference between an ROI or prodigality.